What does your role entail?

 For me it’s all about the relationships, whether internal or external.
 With having such a holistic role, I get plenty of time working with our clients to grow their brand and achieve our KPIs.
 We’ve also got a truly wonderful and dedicated head office support team, that are a joy to work with.
 Building strong relationships with some of the most hard-working individuals I’ve encountered in the industry will ultimately drive our clients’ and our business forward.

 What do you feel the future of the industry looks like?
-Or What are the top trends for this year?

 From a retail perspective it’s all about healthy living, ethical supply chains, and the utilisation of technology.
 They probably sound like a broken record to some, but I can’t stress the importance of these three areas as we speed through 2019.